akaninja/akaninja.github.io/_posts/2023-03-26-syntactic-sugar-in-ruby.markdown

 abstract: "Ruby is a programming language known for being easy to learn and to love.
 And Ruby's syntactic sugar is one of the reasons for that."
 categories: ruby
 ---
-> Você poder ler uma versão deste artigo em português [aqui](https://www.campuscode.com.br/conteudos/como-funciona-o-syntactic-sugar-em-ruby).
+> Você pode ler uma versão deste artigo em português [aqui](https://www.campuscode.com.br/conteudos/como-funciona-o-syntactic-sugar-em-ruby).

 Ruby is a programming language that allows us to write readable and concise code.
 One of the reasons for that is this set of characteristics commonly